mrigorir/awesome_books/README.md

 - Use Classes, constructor and method to get an organized, clean, and better-performance code.

+- Use bootstrap and CSS to style the HTML.

 ## Built With

 - Javascript

+- Bootstrap

 - CSS